Drawing stick figures is one thing, but most people assume that being able to draw a realistic cow requires a bit more skill.

 Artist’s Tips and Tricks

-Now you’ve read through the instructions for your cow drawing and you might have even had a go at drawing one already, but sometimes, no matter how closely you follow the instructions provided, the finished result doesn’t look quite right.
+Now you’ve read through the instructions for your cow drawing, you will likely have a finished cow.
+However sometimes, no matter how closely you follow the instructions provided, the finished result doesn’t look quite right.

-It could be something as simple as one line being longer or thicker than the other when it’s not supposed to be, which could throw off the balance of the whole drawing, or perhaps you’ve shaded a spot that’s supposed to be further away than the lighter section next to it?
+It could be something as simple as one line being longer or thicker than the other when it’s not supposed to be, which could throw off the balance of the whole drawing.

 Whatever it is, here are some useful hints, tips, and tricks that should help you refine your cow drawing for more realistic results.